Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-85-the-reclaiming.md

 Still.
 Even for them, *nanofactories* were so far out of reach it wasn’t worth imagining, let alone—

-“ - Eight?” someone squeaked, making Moiki glad he wasn’t the only one whose mouth ran away with him.
-“We can’t afford that!”
+" - Eight?" someone squeaked, making Moiki glad he wasn’t the only one whose mouth ran away with him.
+"We can’t afford that!"

-“Nobody can.
+"Nobody can.
 S’why I’m buyin’ ‘em ‘fer y’all.
 Gonna be settin’ me back twenny *billion,* so, y’know.
-Wanted ‘ta see if this here workhouse was worth the scratch.”
+Wanted ‘ta see if this here workhouse was worth the scratch."

 He took the paw off Moiki’s shoulder, *at last* letting him take a big gasp of sweet, cool air.

 The Great Father meanwhile *stood up.* Gods, he was so tall…

-“So far, I like what I see.
+"So far, I like what I see.
 An’ ‘cuz I can *smell* you’re curious as ‘ta why…I’ll tell ‘ya what ain’t classified.
-Keep this to ‘yerselves, *yijao?* Ain’t *nobody* needs ‘ta know this.”
+Keep this to ‘yerselves, *yijao?* Ain’t *nobody* needs ‘ta know this."

 Shit.
 The Great Father was going to tell them a *secret.* Moiki duck-nodded, along with everyone else.
 They gathered closer to the Great Father, who sat down on his haunches.

 Still as tall as the tallest among them. *Balls.*

-“Right!
+"Right!
 So.
 Couple-few weeks back, the Humans lost a ship.
 Just…gone.
 Search an’ rescue eventually found a cloud o’ metal droplets.
 And, uh…some volatile organics.
 Nothin’ bigger than a grain o’ sand.
 Not long after that, about the same thing happened ‘ta a Firefang scout, an’ neither ship’s last messages ever got back ‘ta fleet.
 So we’s gotta build a dead man’s message probe the enemy can’t catch an’ can’t see.
-An’ we don’ have *time* ‘ta run up a whole new factory for these things, we gotta start buildin’ ‘em *now.”*
+An’ we don’ have *time* ‘ta run up a whole new factory for these things, we gotta start buildin’ ‘em *now."*

 Ears flattened sadly and heads duck-nodded grimly at the news.

-“So…honestly, the *real* reason I’m here is that.
+"So…honestly, the *real* reason I’m here is that.
 Talked to ‘yer production designers.
 Sharp heads up in ‘yer office!
-Pretty practical ‘fer silverfurs, too…”
+Pretty practical ‘fer silverfurs, too…"

 It was a well-meaning tease, and everyone knew it.

-“An’ they gonked out a retoolin’ plan overnight.
+"An’ they gonked out a retoolin’ plan overnight.
 Well, basics o’ one, anyway.
 An’ the *first* bit is we gotta clear the entire factory floor.
 Full rebuild of ‘yer line.
 Ain’t none of this gon’ be useful.
 So…knowin’ that’s yer task for the next couple weeks, an’ mosta this shit’s fuckin’ *heavy* an’ bulky as fuck, I’m here just ‘fer…balls, next couple’a few days, why not?
-Fuck it, let’s put me ‘ta work.”
+Fuck it, let’s put me ‘ta work."

 Well.

-“Right,” Geezi jumped in.
-“I’ve got work assignments for all you smelly brownies.
-Present company excepted of course,” he nodded at the Great Father with a chitter.
-“Moiki, since you’re an extra special pain today, *you* get the hardest bit.
+"Right," Geezi jumped in.
+"I’ve got work assignments for all you smelly brownies.
+Present company excepted of course," he nodded at the Great Father with a chitter.
+"Moiki, since you’re an extra special pain today, *you* get the hardest bit.
 Our Father here will be movin’ all the modular cells up and across to the loading dock ‘fer resale.
 You’ll be disconnecting ‘em and putting them in transport-safe mode.
-Don’t you *dare* slow him down, *yijao?”*
+Don’t you *dare* slow him down, *yijao?"*

 Yesterday, if Moiki had been told he’d have spent the day working directly alongside the Great Father himself, he’d have wondered what he’d done to deserve it!

-Now, he knew *exactly* what he’d done to deserve it. *“Yi!”* he yipped, resignedly.
+Now, he knew *exactly* what he’d done to deserve it. *"Yi!"* he yipped, resignedly.

 The Great Father hugged him with one arm and gave him a noogie.

-“Good.
-Rest o’ you lot will be packagin’, sweepin’, pullin’ old cable, prep ‘fer the ‘lectricians…”
+"Good.
+Rest o’ you lot will be packagin’, sweepin’, pullin’ old cable, prep ‘fer the ‘lectricians…"

 And so on.
 Papers were handed out and everyone had their general tasks.

 Daar turned on Moiki.
-“Right, so!” he chittered happily.
-“Show me what ‘ta do!”
+"Right, so!" he chittered happily.
+"Show me what ‘ta do!"

-“I, uh, I have to undo all these feed lines first, so…”
+"I, uh, I have to undo all these feed lines first, so…"

 Well, he did that.
 Went to check out his tools, lock out the power, hydraulics, pneumatics, network, sync and drive-shaft connections.
 Did his work as fast as he could.
 The instant he’d finished, the Great Father reached down, found a gri-